Skip to content

 Is A Hair Transplant Painful?

-Is a hair transplant painful?
-After your scalp has been numbed using local anaesthesia, you should not feel any pain at all during your hair transplant.
-This means a FUE hair transplant is a comfortable procedure for most patients.
+You should not feel pain during your hair transplant after your scalp has been numbed using local anaesthesia.
+At The Treatment Rooms London we also provide light sedation for extra comfort.
+This means an FUT or an FUE hair transplant is a comfortable process for most patients, a procedure which takes between 6-8 hours to complete.
 Despite most patients being very anxious about potential pain, here at The Treatment Rooms London, we make every effort to ensure they are kept as comfortable as possible.
-In this blog you can find out more about pain and having a hair transplant.
+In this blog you can find out more about whether having a hair transplant is painful.

 Local Anaesthesia Injections

-The main technique your Surgeon will use is local anaesthesia injections.
-These are very small injections into the areas your surgeon will take hair out and implant hairs into.
-The injections are performed using a very fine needle, almost the width of a human hair!
+The main technique your Surgeon will use to numb your scalp are local anaesthesia injections.
+These are very small injections into the areas your surgeon will take hair out and implant hairs into such as the hairline, temples or crown.
+The injections are performed using a very fine needle, (almost the width of a human hair).

 Giving Pain Relieving Medications